anil614sagar/advanceddevjam/lab7.md

 	or, refer this [link](https://www.base64encode.org/) to generate the value

-* Now, let’s test the deployment using the REST Client ([http://api-rest-client.appspot-preview.com/](http://api-rest-client.appspot-preview.com/)).
-Open the REST Client on a new browser window.
+* Now, let’s test the deployment using the REST Client ([https://apigee-rest-client.appspot.com/](https://apigee-rest-client.appspot.com/)).
+Open the REST Client in a new browser window.

 * Copy the URL for oauth API proxy.